BVI-CC: A Dataset for Research on Video Compression and Quality Assessment: Test Content and Codec Configurations

 \section{Test Content and Codec Configurations}

 This section describes the selection of source sequences and the different codec configurations used to generate their various compressed versions.

-\subsection{Source sequence selection}
+\subsection{Source Sequence Selection}

-Nine source sequences were selected from Harmonic \cite{w:Harmonic}, BVI-Texture and JVET (Joint Video Exploration Team) CTC (Common Test Conditions) datasets.
-Each sequence is progressively scanned, at Ultra High Definition (UHD, 3840$\times$2160) resolution, with a frame rate of 60 frames per second (fps), and without scene-cuts.
+Nine source sequences were selected from \cite{w:Harmonic}, BVI-Texture (\cite{w:bviTex}) and JVET (Joint Video Exploration Team) CTC (Common Test Conditions) datasets.
+Each sequence is progressively scanned, at Ultra High Definition (UHD, 3840$\times$2160) resolution, with a frame rate of 60 frames per second (fps) and without scene-cuts.
 All were truncated from their original lengths to five seconds (rather than the recommended 10 seconds in ITU standard \cite{r:BT500}).
-This reflects the recommendations of a recent study on optimal video duration for quality assessment \cite{j:Zhang4,j:Zhang6}.
+This reflects the recommendations of a recent study on optimal video duration for subjective quality assessment by \cite{j:Zhang4,j:Zhang6}.
 Sample frames from the selected nine source sequences alongside clip names and indices are shown in Fig. \ref{fig:samples}.
 The dataset includes three sequences with only local motion (without any camera motion, V1-V3), three sequences with dynamic textures (for definitions see \cite{j:Zhang}, V4-V6), and three with complex camera movements (V7-V9).
-The coverage of the video parameter space is confirmed in Fig.~\ref{fig: SITI}, where the Spatial and Temporal Information of the dataset (SI and TI)~\cite{j:Winkler1} are plotted.
+The coverage of the video parameter space is confirmed in Fig.~\ref{fig: SITI}, where the Spatial and Temporal Information of the dataset (SI and TI) as defined by \cite{j:Winkler1} are plotted.

 In order to investigate coding performance for different resolutions and within an adaptive streaming framework, three spatial resolution groups were generated from the source sequences: (A) UHD (3840$\times$2160) only, (B) HD (1920$\times$1080) only, and (C) HD-Dynamic Optimizer (HD-DO).
 For group C, coding results for three different resolutions (1920$\times1080$, 1280$\times$720, and 960$\times$544) and with various quantisation parameters (QPs) were firstly generated.
 The reconstructed videos were then up-sampled to HD resolution (in order to provide a basis for comparison with the original HD sequences).
-Here, spatial resolution re-sampling was implemented using Lanczos-3 filters \cite{j:Duchon}.
-The rate points with optimal rate-quality performance (based on VMAF \cite{w:VMAF}) were selected across the three tested resolutions for each target bit rate and codec.
-This process is repeated to create the entire convex hull in the DO approach \cite{w:DO}.
+Here, spatial resolution re-sampling was implemented using Lanczos-3 filters designed by \cite{j:Duchon}.
+The rate points with optimal rate-quality performance based on Video Multimethod Assessment Fusion (VMAF) (\cite{w:VMAF}) were selected across the three tested resolutions for each target bit rate and codec.
+This process is repeated to create the entire convex hull in the DO approach (\cite{w:DO}).
+The resulting selected resolutions across the set of target bit rates are reported in Table~\ref{tab:DORes}.

-\subsection{Coding configurations}
+\subsection{Coding Configurations}